jonathanhogg/flitter/docs/language.md

 or functions (or a mix thereof).
 The vector implementation is optimised for vectors of numbers, particularly short vectors.
-There are no dedicated integer values in **Flitter** and so one should be careful of relying on integer numbers outside of the safe integer range of a double-precision floating point ($-2^{53}$ .. $2^{53}$).
+There are no dedicated integer values in **Flitter** and so one should be careful of relying on integer numbers outside of the safe integer range of an IEEE-754 double-precision floating point ($-2^{53}$ .. $2^{53}$).
 Numbers may use exponential `e` notation and may contain underscores `_` to separate groups of digits for readability.